 Tips for answering this cue card topic:

 Watching an accident and its effect is a devastating experience.
-So describe how dangerous the accident was, how awfully you felt about it.
+So, describe how dangerous the accident was, how awfully you felt about it.
 Even if you have not seen any major accident, you should talk about one.
-Pick some of the points from the below list to describe this cue card:
+Pick some of the points from the below list to describe an accident: